 - Purchase the complete Expat Arrivals Bahrain (PDF)

-Expats moving to Bahrain will experience a busy and engaging city life and a blend of modernity with traditional Muslim culture on this archipelago.
+Expats moving to Bahrain will experience a busy and engaging city life and a blend of modernity with traditional Islamic culture on this archipelago.

 Often referred to as "Middle East lite", Bahrain can be considered a starter course set out to introduce foreigners to the characteristics so commonplace in many Persian Gulf nations.
 The country is considerably more liberal than its neighbours, Saudi Arabia and Qatar, but is still rooted in an Arab belief system.